 Drinking grapefruit juice improved insulin sensitivity in mice, regardless of their diet (in people, reduced insulin sensitivity can be a sign of impending diabetes).
 Grapefruit juice lowered blood sugar as effectively as metformin, a drug widely used to treat people with type 2 diabetes.
 Grapefruit is low on the glycemic index.
-This means that it provides nutrients but does not have a significant negative impact on a person’s blood sugar level.
+It means that it provides nutrients but does not significantly negatively impact its blood sugar level.

-A half grapefruit or a glass of its juice before meals may help fill you up, so you will eat fewer calories at meals and potentially lose weight and lower irregular cholesterol levels.
-Fiber and antioxidant-rich fruits like it may help protect against heart diseases and stroke.
-Fiber-rich content in grapefruit may also help you feel fuller which may help in weight loss.
+A half grapefruit or a glass of grapefruit juice before meals may help fill you up, so you will eat fewer calories at meals and potentially lose weight and lower irregular cholesterol levels.
+Fibre and antioxidant-rich fruits like grapefruit may help protect against heart diseases and stroke.
+Fibre-rich content in grapefruit may also help you feel fuller, which may help in weight loss.

-Citrus fruits including grapefruit, oranges, and lemon may have powerful blood pressure lowering effects.
-They’re loaded with vitamins, minerals, and plant compounds that may help keep your heart healthy by reducing heart disease risk factors like high blood pressure.
-The combination of lycopene, fiber, vitamin C, potassium, and colin in it could all contribute to heart health.
+Citrus fruits, including grapefruit, oranges and lemon, may have intense blood pressure lowering effects.
+They’re loaded with vitamins, minerals and plant compounds that may help keep your heart healthy by reducing heart disease risk factors like high blood pressure.
+The combination of lycopene, fibre, vitamin C, potassium, and colin in grapefruit could all contribute to heart health.
 The DASH diet, which health professionals designed to reduce blood pressure through dietary options, includes grapefruit as a recommended food.

-Grapefruit contains a variety of nutrients and phytocompounds that show potential to protect against cancer in laboratory studies.
+Grapefruit contains various nutrients that can protect against cancer in laboratory studies.
 Vitamin C is a powerful antioxidant.
-In lab studies, it protects cells’ DNA by trapping free radicals and it helps renew the antioxidant ability of vitamin E. Lycopene lower the risk of prostate cancer.
-A high intake of dietary fiber can help prevent colorectal cancer.
+In lab studies, it protects cells’ DNA by trapping free radicals, and it helps renew the antioxidant ability of vitamin E. Lycopene lower the risk of prostate cancer.
+A high intake of dietary fibre can help prevent colorectal cancer.

-It contains water and fiber.
-Both water and fiber can help prevent constipation and promote regularity for a healthy digestive tract.
+Grapefruit contains water and fibre.
+Water and fibre can help prevent constipation and promote regularity for a healthy digestive tract.

-Grapefruit rich in antioxidants, beta carotene, transforms dull, dehydrated complexion and leaves your skin beautifully radiant.
-It also contains lycopene which is known to reduce redness and inflammation of the skin, helping to even out skin tone for a smooth complexion.
-Vitamin C plays a vital role in the formation of collagen, the main support system of the skin.
-The author of the 2017 study concluded that vitamin C could help protect against sun damage and aging.
+Grapefruit rich in antioxidants beta carotene transforms dull, dehydrated complexion and leaves your skin beautifully radiant.
+It also contains lycopene, which reduces redness and inflammation of the skin, helping to even out skin tone for a smooth complexion.
+Vitamin C plays a vital role in the formation of collagen, the primary support system of the skin.
+The author of the 2017 study concluded that vitamin C could help protect against sun damage and ageing.

-It is loaded with vitamin C and vitamin A that have been proven to help immune function.
+Grapefruit is loaded with vitamin C and vitamin A, proven to help immune function.
 A dietary intake of vitamin C may help prevent and treat respiratory and other infections.

-Grapefruit has shown positive effects in protecting neurodegenerative conditions with naringin having significant antioxidative, anti-inflammatory, and anti-apoptotic properties.
-Drinking a glass of grapefruit juice may help in regulating the secretions of insulin in your body.
+Grapefruit has shown positive effects in protecting neurodegenerative conditions, and naringin has significant antioxidative, anti-inflammatory and anti-apoptotic properties.
+Drinking a glass of grapefruit juice may assist regulate insulin secretions in your body.

 Vitamin C helps form healthy scar tissue and new blood vessels, both of which help return your body to a healthy state.
-Vitamin C speeds up wound healing post-surgically, says Chiasson.
+Vitamin C speed up wound healing post-surgically, says Chiasson.